shinesoleil/ordering-exam/README.md

-5. return 400 when POST product with invalid parameters
+5. return 400 when POST user with invalid parameters
  e: 8 min